• all about eve

 EVE's appearance is a sharp contrast to WALL•E's.
 Whereas WALL•E looks time-worn and is rusted, EVE looks shiny and new.
 She's a bright, pure white, which is only interrupted by the black of her face.
 Her frame is rounded, while WALL•E's body is square.

 When she is awake/active, EVE's head and arms are clearly distinct from her body.
-She can choose whether she wants to extend a hand as well, which includes fingers for grasping (a good thing, as she needs those fingers to clasp with WALL•E's ;)).
-But if she doesn't, her arms strongly resemble the flippers of a sea mammal.
+She can choose whether she wants to extend a hand as well, which includes fingers for grasping.
+(A good thing, as she needs those fingers to clasp with WALL•E's. ;)) But if she doesn't, her arms strongly resemble the flippers of a sea mammal.
 For functionality's sake, EVE's arms are equipped with blasters that she can be seen using for both defense and also establishing order (as with GO-4).

 When I see EVE, I am often reminded of an iPod.
 Except for the fact that iPods are rectangular, EVE's appearance closely resembles that of the little musical devices.
-This all makes sense, however, as EVE's designer is none other than Jonathon Ive - designer of the iPod.
+This all makes sense, however, as EVE's designer is none other than Jonathan Ive - designer of the iPod.
 (And just a fun fact, an iPod can actually be seen amid the treasures in WALL•E's truck!)

 • name

+EVE stands for Extraterrestrial Vegetation Evaluator.
+It is a description of EVE's directive, which is to search for plant life on Earth.
 Additionally, the name EVE was chosen because Andrew Stanton named her after the Biblical figure Eve, the first woman created by God.
 Consider how WALL•E may be Adam in that he is all alone (save for the cockroach), until he finally gets to meet another robot.
 Other Biblical references surrounding EVE are that she is similar to the dove which carried the olive branch in Noah's Ark.
-EVE is pure white, as doves usually are, and though WALL•E seems to be more associated as the one holding the little plant in the shoe (
+EVE is pure white, as doves usually are, and though WALL•E seems to be more associated as the one holding the little plant in the shoe (ex.), it was EVE whose objective it was to find and return the plant to the Axiom.
+She also carries it inside her "body" back to the ship and delivers it to the Captain the second time around.
+(Source: Wikipedia)

 • directive

 When WALL•E takes EVE into his truck to shelter her from a sandstorm, he introduces her to many new and wondrous things, all of which are the remnants of humans.
-Among them are a singing novelty fish, lightbulb, Rubik's Cube,
+Among them are a singing novelty fish, lightbulb, Rubik's Cube, Hello, Dolly!, and most importantly, a plant which WALL•E found not long before EVE's arrival.

-because it is her directive.
+EVE is unyielding in carrying out her directive, and she is not alone in ensuring the plant's safe delivery to the Holo-Detector.
+By this point, though, she no longer considers her directive important because it is her directive.
 Rather, it's because of the importance of getting back to Earth for WALL•E's sake.
 Though her directive is the same, the drive behind it is what's changed.
 And as such, EVE has changed as well.

 • all that love's about

 ...but she can't.
 WALL•E's fingers wrap around hers, his eyes refocus, and he utters an "Ee-vah?"
-He's back, and EVE is as thrilled to see the old WALL•E as he is to see she's holding his hand.
+He's back, and EVE is as thrilled to see the old WALL•E as he is to see that, finally, she's holding his hand.

 • icons

-These icons are free for you to take for journals, message boards, etc. If you take any, please credit me with a link back to this site or to the livejournal user
+These icons are free for you to take for journals, message boards, etc. If you take any, please credit me with a link back to this website (http://eve.ohmydarling.org).
+Also, do not direct link.

-Contributions are welcome and will be credited. :) Send yours in
+Contributions are welcome and will be credited. :) Send yours in here.

 • site & exits